Alukah

-The most detailed description of the alukah appears in Sefer Chasidim, where the creature is understood to be a living human being, but can shape-change into a wolf.
+The most detailed description of the alukah appears in the Sefer Hasidim, where the creature is a living human being but can shapeshift into a wolf.
 It can fly (by releasing its long hair) and would eventually die if prevented from feeding on blood for a long enough time.
 Once dead, a vampire can be prevented from becoming a demon by being buried with its mouth stuffed with earth.